 For seminar requests, you will list eight seminars you are interested in taking.
 Students in the Honor Scholar Program do not request first-year seminars because they are assigned to their seminars.

 Fall 2023 First-Year Seminar Descriptions

 American Popular Music

 A broad, historical survey of popular music in America from the 19th to the 21st centuries (vaudeville to streaming).
-While the central narrative of the class will be the development of musical styles of popular songs (with an emphasis on developing critical listening skills), the course will also be concerned with the roles of race, gender, dance, fashion, slang, social justice, and evolving sound recording technologies in shaping American popular music styles.
+While the central narrative of the class will be the development of musical styles (with an emphasis on developing critical listening skills), the course will also be concerned with the roles of race, gender, dance, popular culture, social justice, and evolving sound recording technologies in shaping American popular music styles.

 Be Yourself!
 This is a strange imperative.
 Can you not be yourself?
 Where do you look to find yourself so that you can be yourself?
 What could stop you from being yourself?
 If the exhortation is paradoxical, we nonetheless hear it all the time in advertisements, films, music, literature, and even mission statements for liberal arts colleges.
 Why do we have to make an effort to be ourselves?
 Our seminar will try to understand what it means to “be yourself” by tracing the history of this modern ethic of authenticity.
 We’ll track the idea that each one of us has our own way of realizing our humanity by closely reading works from Joan Didion, James Baldwin, Augustine, Jean-Jacques Rousseau, Michele de Montaigne, Herman Melville, and others.